 No matter how you look at the concept of institutional knowledge or tribal knowledge (or whatever you prefer to call it), it can be an issue.
 The risks are too severe when your team's success is dependent on unwritten knowledge.
 What happens if the leader steps down?
 What if the person in charge of that tech program gets sick and needs to take a month off?

 The remainder of this article will look at how you can lessen your team's dependency on institutional knowledge by creating a workflow that everyone can manage.

 What is Institutional Knowledge?

 The definition of institutional knowledge is a lot simpler than it sounds.
 It is, essentially, information known to a group — usually within a company — that is often unknown externally outside of it.
-This is also commonly known as "tribal knowledge.”
+This is also commonly known by the less favorable name: "tribal knowledge.”